myhades/ha-clash-controller/README.md

 ## Installation

-Requires Home Assistant core version newer than `2024.4.3`
+Home Assistant Core must be newer than version `2024.4.3`.

+Choose your preferred installation method, and reboot Home Assistant afterward.

-### Method 1: Through HACS (not default yet)
+### Method 1: Through HACS

-To add this repository, use the My button below or navigate to "HACS"  > "Overflow Menu"  > "Custom repositories", and add:
+This repository is not in the default list yet.
+To add it, use the My button below or navigate to "HACS" > Overflow Menu > "Custom repositories", and fill in:
 - Repository: https://github.com/myhades/ha-clash-controller
 - Type: Integration